 Choose the facilitator before or at the beginning of a brainstorming session.
 The facilitator’s role is to guide the conversation, finish up topics, open up new topics, engage people in participating and sharing their thoughts, synthesize and prioritize the ideas, and help outline action items and next steps.

 Call out action items

 Brainstorming typically produces follow-up action items.
-As you brainstorming, take notes of the potential action items and then turn those into next steps.
+As you brainstorm, take notes of the potential action items and then turn those into the next steps.
 Assign them to individuals, with an expected finish date, and also schedule the follow-up to the next steps.